Reviewing PROG (PRG) and Its Competitors

-PROG (NYSE: PRG) is one of 20 public companies in the “Equipment rental & leasing, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
-We will compare PROG to related companies based on the strength of its earnings, valuation, analyst recommendations, institutional ownership, profitability, risk and dividends.
+PROG (NYSE: PRG) is one of 20 public companies in the “Equipment rental & leasing, not elsewhere classified” industry, but how does it compare to its peers?
+We will compare PROG to related companies based on the strength of its institutional ownership, dividends, profitability, risk, earnings, analyst recommendations and valuation.

 Analyst Recommendations

-This is a summary of current ratings and price targets for PROG and its competitors, as reported by MarketBeat.
+This is a breakdown of recent recommendations and price targets for PROG and its peers, as provided by MarketBeat.

 |Sell Ratings